jundalisay/spblist/content/en/research/stitchin/12th-planet/chapter-05.md

 time appearing to Gideon, as he was chosen to be a Judge in Israel, gave him a divine sign by touching a rock with his baton, whereupon a fire jumped out of the rock.

 The team headed by Andrae found yet another unusual depiction of Ishtar at her temple in Ashur.
 More a wall sculpture than the usual relief, it showed the goddess with a tight-fitting decorated helmet with the "earphones" extended as though they had their own flat antennas, and wearing very distinct goggles that were part of the helmet.
 (Fig. 61)
-Illustration:
-Goggles and Helmet

 Needless to say, any man seeing a person—male or female—so clad, would at once realize that he is encountering a divine aeronaut.

 Clay figurines found at Sumerian sites and believed to be some 5,500 years old may well be crude representations of such malachim holding wandlike weapons.
 In one instance the face is seen through a helmet's visor.
 In the other instance, the "emissary" wears the distinct divine conical headdress and a uniform studded with circular objects of unknown function.
 (Figs. 62, 63)
-Illustration:
-Helmet‘s Visor
-Illustration:
-Studded Uniform

 The eye slots or "goggles" of the figurines are a most interesting feature because the Near East in the fourth millennium B.C. was literally swamped with wafer-like figurines that depicted in a stylized manner the upper part of the deities,